PaulKorDev/Gather-an-army/README.md

 ✔ EventBus with adjustable listener call order

-✔ Collecting statistic on field (all power, quantity of units, how much money left) with UniRx
+✔ Collecting statistic on field (all power, quantity of units, how much money left) with custom Reactive properties

 In process